 How to reduce the risk of being attack?

-Harsh: To prevent and respond to ransomware, there is a need to constantly monitor for anomalous activities and behaviour within networks.
-The ‘zero-trust’ model is crucial to enhancing organisations’ cybersecurity posture against similar threats in the long run.
+Harsh: To prevent and respond to ransomware, there is a need to constantly monitor for anomalous activities and behavior within networks.
+The ‘zero-trust’ model is crucial to enhancing organizations’ cybersecurity posture against similar threats in the long run.

 Regularly review the company’s data protection policies and processes, and conduct vulnerability assessment and penetration testing.